terrypatterson/terrypatterson.github.io/_posts/2024-05-05-panopto-lti-migration-documentation.md

 ---

 # Panopto LTI Migration

+*Note: These paragraphs contain my documentation notes, comments and information.
+They may not be fully formed or may use old data.
+I work to keep this information as up to date as possible.
+If you have questions about something use the links to contact me.
+This is a work in progress.*

 ## Getting Started

 This document covers the May 2024 migration of my institution from the Panopto Building block integration to the LTI integration.